Frequently Asked Questions

 -

-You have the option to pay by e-transfer, Visa Debit, Debit Mastercard, a credit card, or with cash.
+If direct billing is not currently available for your provider, you can pay by e-transfer, Visa Debit, Debit Mastercard, or with a credit card or with cash.

 -